chelahmy/harubi/README.md

 http://example.com/time.php?q=system/gettime
 ```

-And the server is expected to respond with a JSON formatted dataset, but not necessarily:
+And the service is expected to respond with a JSON formatted dataset:

 ```json
 {"time":1426835075}
 ```

-The harubi server implementation may looks like the following:
+The harubi service implementation may looks like the following:

 ```php
 beat('system', 'gettime', function ()